 Assistant Professor of History, Fordham University, New York

-Nina Maria Gorrissen Fellow of History - Class of Fall 2016
+Nina Maria Gorrissen Fellow in History - Class of Fall 2016

 Alex Novikoff teaches medieval history at Fordham University, where he also serves as the undergraduate chair of the Center for Medieval Studies.
 He earned his PhD from the University of Pennsylvania, MPhil from Cambridge University, MA from the University of York, and BA from New York University.
 He is also a graduate of the LaGuardia High School of Music and Art and Performing Arts, and a visiting professor at the Juilliard School of Music and Franklin University in Switzerland.
 His work has been supported by the Mellon Foundation and the National Endowment for the Humanities, among other organizations.
 Novikoff takes a wide-lens view of medieval cultural life between 1100 and 1500.
 His research simultaneously embraces the scholastic culture of the High Middle Ages, Jewish-Christian-Muslim relations, and the many interconnections between pedagogy and performance practice.